Handbook

 Amendment number 39: NHS TCS Advisory Notice 01/2018

-Section 6: Career and pay progression (Scotland and Northern Ireland)
+Section 6: Career and pay progression (Northern Ireland)

 • 6.1 The NHS Knowledge and Skills Framework (KSF), is a tool for describing the knowledge and skills staff need to apply at work in order to deliver high quality services and includes an annual system of review and development for staff.
 It applies to all staff covered by Agenda for Change contracts.